2025–26 Hull City A.F.C. season

-The 2025–26 season is the 122nd season in the history of Hull City Association Football Club and their fifth consecutive season in the Championship.
-In addition to the domestic league, the club would also participate in the FA Cup, and the EFL Cup.
+The 2025–26 season was the 122nd season in the history of Hull City Association Football Club, and their fifth consecutive season in the Championship.
+In addition to the domestic league, the club also participated in the FA Cup and the EFL Cup.

+After finishing in 6th place, Hull prevailed against Middlesbrough in the play-off final, thus sealing a return to the Premier League for the first time since the 2016–17 season.
+They also became the first 6th place team to be promoted to the top flight since 2010.